Modern Australian poetry

 I sense their presences in earth and air...

-Terry Milligan, Portrait of Judith Wright, 1998, photograph: gelatin silver.
-Image courtesy of Terry Milligan and the National Library of Australia: an13997783.
+Portrait of Judith Wright, 1998, photograph by and image courtesy of Terry Milligan and the National Library of Australia: an13997783.

-Judith Wright's poem 'Oppositions' from her last collection of poetry Phantom Dwelling illustrates the immediacy of her work which struck chords with her readers.
+Judith Wright's poem Oppositions from her last collection of poetry Phantom Dwelling illustrates the immediacy of her work which struck chords with her readers.
 It is as if 'the lightning so lightly mentioned in the poem has jumped the page and made some of the ground under me smoke'.
-The poem is 'lucid - marvelously lucid.
-Both rich and clear.
-And indeed beautiful - with a crystalline and precise earthing in the tubby body of the frog.'
-(Review by Dorothy Porter.)
+The poem is

-In Sydney, where Kenneth Slessor, R D Fitzgerald and Douglas Steward were influential, a more relaxed, popular, and various style of poetry flourished.
+In Sydney, where Kenneth Slessor, R D Fitzgerald and Douglas Stewart were influential, a more relaxed, popular, and various style of poetry flourished.
+Kenneth Slessor was:

 Gwen Harwood (1920–1995) was born in Brisbane, and moved to Tasmania when she married in 1945, where she raised four children.
 Her first book was Poems (1963), and she published six more books of verse.
 She was awarded the Robert Frost Poetry Award (1977) and the Patrick White Award (1978).
 Her fourth book Bone Scan (1989) won the Victorian Premier's Literary Prize for poetry.

 Gwen Harwood's poetry is widely recognised now for its stark intimacy and brilliant resonance.
 It is about human totality, wide knowledge and raw experience in all its vibrant paradoxical qualities; ideas and craft, creativity beyond gender, and yet gendered 'woman' when required at crucial existential moments.